Magic Mike: Development

-The dance numbers were choreographed by Alison Faulk, while Christopher Peterson was in charge of the costumes design and Frankie Pine supervised the music.
+The dance numbers were choreographed by Alison Faulk, while Christopher Peterson was in charge of the costume design and Frankie Pine supervised the music.
 Over the film, several dance numbers were performed.
 Music producer Jack Rayner created a special dubstep version of the song "It's Raining Men" sung by Countré Black for the dance sequence that features the ensemble for the first time together without The Kid.
 For that sequence, Peterson chose to use spray glitter on the umbrellas and raincoats to give them a wet effect.
 The Kid's first strip did not purposely have any choreography and it was Pettyfer's idea to show his bottom.
 Before doing his moves, Pettyfer did not know the song that was going to be played which ended up being Madonna's "Like a Virgin" performed by Nashville recording artist Chris Mitchell.
 The five-stripper group performed the song "Sound Off (The Duckworth Chant)" with lyric changes on the military-themed number.
 The scene during which Mike and Adam arrive at a sorority house dressed as cops was not in the original script but was Peterson's idea.
 Music supervisor Pine initially planned to use Kid Rock's "Cowboy" for the cowboy-themed number featuring The Kid.
 When it was not possible, she chose Big & Rich's "Save a Horse (Ride a Cowboy)" instead.
 Knowing Tatum's dance skills, Faulk gave him the permission to freestyle for Mike's last solo dance on the dubstep song "Calypso" by Excision and Datsik.
-McConaughey who had no stripping scene in the original script requested to have one which became the last dance number during which he first sings "Ladies of Tampa" and then strips.
+McConaughey, who had no stripping scene in the original script, requested to have one, which became the last dance number, during which he first sings "Ladies of Tampa", and then strips.
 The song was written in three hours by music supervisor Frankie Pine, Matthew McConaughey and Martin Blasick, McConaughey's guitar coach.
 The thongs were made by company Pistol Pete.